 We offer specialised footcare for several medical conditions…

-Footwear advice is very important and is given generally and where there are signs of pressure build-up affecting the feet in the shoes, sometimes orthotics or padding is recommended to off-load pressure points.
+- Footwear advice is given where there are signs of pressure build-up affecting the feet in the shoes, sometimes orthotics or padding is recommended to off-load pressure points.

 If the podiatrist conducting the assessment is at all concerned about any of the readings then they will refer you to a specialist diabetes centre or to your GP.